-- (1) Transfers are assumed to occur at the beginning of the period. - (2) Represents an accounting reclassification between a linked transaction and a real estate security. - (3) Gains/(losses) are recorded in the following line items in the consolidated statement of operations:
+- (1) Transfers are assumed to occur at the beginning of the period.
+During the three months ended June 30, 2016, the Company transferred 7 Non-Agency RMBS securities into the Level 3 category from the Level 2 category and its investment in AG Arc into the Level 3 category from the Level 1 category under the fair value hierarchy of ASC 820. - (2) Gains/(losses) are recorded in the following line items in the consolidated statement of operations: